RobRendell/gTove/README.md

 * Recover from network failure e.g. sleep?
 Also doesn't seem to handle it well if the same client logs out and in as different users a few times.
 * Make nodes tell each other the number of peers they have, so any with less than others can invite connections?
-* Optional grid overlay for maps with a grid defined.
 * Allow cropping/selecting of area of image for minis.
 Have stand and top-down versions - drag/zoom the frame over the image to select what is shown.
 Allow minis with things other than circles for top-down?
 Square plus both orientations of hexes (or maybe auto-align with map if hex-based).